threeal/ati-warehouse/README.md

   ```bash
   $ yarn build
   ```
-  > As an alternative, you may hot reload the front-end for debug purpose using `$ yarn serve`.
+  > As an alternative, you may hot reload the client app for debug purpose using `$ yarn serve`.
 - Run the server using the following command:
   ```bash
   $ yarn start
   ```
-  > As an alternative, you may provide additional arguments for the HTTP and HTTPS ports.
-  > Example `$ yarn start 8080 4343`.

 ## Using HTTPS

 This project will automatically use HTTPS if there are both private key file (`ssl.key`) and certificate file (`ssl.crt`) inside the `ssl` folder.
 Else, it will switched to use HTTP instead.
-Alternatively, you could generate a custom private key and certificate file using the `sslgen.bash` script that has been provided in this project.
+To generate a custom private key and certificate file, you may use the `sslgen.bash` script that has been provided in this project.